Skycoder42/QtIFW-Advanced-Setup/README.md

 Check their [GitHub - Usage for App Developers](https://github.com/Cutehacks/qpm/blob/master/README.md#usage-for-app-developers) to learn more about qpm.

 ### Requirements
+In order to use QtIFW-Advanced-Setup, you need the following installed:
+- QtIFW: ideally as part of your Qt Installation.
+Use the online installer and find it under `Qt > Tools`
-A pyhton script is used to generate the installer from the input.
+- Python3: A pyhton script is used to generate the installer from the input.
 Thus, you need to have **Python 3** installed!
-If you want to use the deployment feature on linux, you need to have [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) installed in your Qt installation
+- If you want to use the deployment feature on linux, you need to have [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) installed in your Qt bin directory

 ## Usage
-Check the example application for a full demonstration.
-The idea is: You specify files and directories via your pro-file and run `make installer` to create the installer.
+The idea is: You specify files and directories via your pro-file and run `make <target>` to deploy, create the installer, or both.

+When using all of the qtifw features, the amount of work you need to do shrinks down to the following:

+1. Add installation stuff to your `pro` file. check the [Installer](#installer) chapter for details.
+2. Enable automatic deployment the install target by adding `CONFIG += qtifw_auto_deploy qtifw_install_target` to your pro file
+3. run `make install` after the compilation to create the installer and copy the binaries to /
+	- use `make INSTALL_ROOT=<path_to_install_to> install` to specify the directory to copy files to.

+The [Example project](Example/Example.pro) shows a full example of how to use QtIFW-Advanced-Setup.

 ### Installer
 This example shows the "minimal" input to create an installer: